Ben Hardaway: Artistic career

 When Freleng left MGM to return to Warner Bros. in 1939, Hardaway was demoted back to storyman.
 In 1940, Hardaway joined the staff of Walter Lantz Productions, where he helped Walter Lantz in creating the studio's most famous character, Woody Woodpecker.
 Hardaway wrote or co-wrote most of the stories for the Woody Woodpecker shorts between late 1940 and early 1951, as well as supplying Woody's voice between 1944 and 1949 (sources claiming that Hardaway was the first person to succeed Mel Blanc as Woody's voice after Blanc signed an exclusive contract with Warner Bros. are incorrect: Danny Webb, Kent Rogers, and Dick Nelson provided the voice of Woody between Blanc and Hardaway).

 Shamus Culhane, the director of most of the Woody cartoons between 1944 and 1946, thought Hardaway's humor was crude and formulaic.
 Nevertheless, the collaboration worked, and many consider this the golden era of Woody cartoons.
 During his second year at Lantz, he wrote the story for Scrub Me Mama with a Boogie Beat; in February 1949, Universal withdrew it from reissue due to multiple complaints from the NAACP for its racist stereotypes of African-Americans.
+In 1948, Lantz temporarily shut down his studio, and Hardaway would briefly return to Warner Bros., writing the short A Bone for a Bone.
+When Lantz reopened in 1950, Hardaway did not return, although two shorts he had written before he left were finished with his name appearing on screen for a final time.

 Death

 Hardaway died from cancer at the age of 61 on February 5, 1957, supposedly as a result of a long-term effect of exposure to chemical weapons during World War I. Most obituaries in newspapers misstated his age as 66, even though he was born in 1895; they noted his creations Bugs Bunny and Woody Woodpecker.
-The last project he worked on was Adventures of Pow Wow, although he only wrote four episodes, which have lost audio.
+The last project he worked on was Adventures of Pow Wow at Tempe-Toons, although he only wrote four episodes, which have lost audio.